Breword/tmux/Getting-Started.md

 Detaching from tmux means that the client exits and detaches from the outside terminal, returning to the shell and leaving the tmux session and any programs inside it running in the background.
-To detach tmux, use the `C-b d` key binding.
+To detach tmux, the `C-b d` key binding is used.
 When tmux detaches, it will print a message with the session name:

 ~~~~
 [detached (from session mysession)]